AdobeDocs/journey-optimizer-learn.en/help/create-campaigns/api-triggered-campaigns.md

 ---
 title: Trigger campaigns using APIs
-description: Learn how to trigger transactional SMS and email messages from an external system.
+description: Learn how to trigger transactional SMS and email messages from an external system in AJO.
 feature: Campaigns, API
 role: User, Developer
 level: Experienced